HowFunSong/classify-rv32i/README.md

 ### Part (B)
 #### write_matrix.s, read_matrix.s, classify.s

 There are several `mul` operations that need to be implemented without using the `mul` instruction.
 We created a custom multiplication function (`i_mul`).
-Depending on the registers used to store values, we may need to move them to `s0` and `s1`, with the return value in `a0`.
+Depending on the registers used to store values, we may need to move them to `a0` and `a1`, with the return value in `a0`.

-Before calling `i_mul`, if `a0` and `a1` are already in the required registers, you don’t need to save them before the call.
+for example, we have a instruction like `mul a0, t1, t2`, we replace it with our `i_mul`.
+Before calling `i_mul`, if `a0` and `a1` are already in the `rd`, you don’t need to save them before the call.
 Otherwise, save the necessary registers before calling `i_mul`.

 For example, in `write_matrix.s`: